syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/selection.md

 # Selection in ##Platform_Name## Heatmap chart control

-In the HeatMap, the cell selection is used to select the single or multiple HeatMap cells at runtime and get the selected cell details using the [cellSelected](../api/heatmap/#cellselected) event.
+In the HeatMap, the cell selection is used to select single or multiple HeatMap cells at runtime and get the selected cell details using the [cellSelected](../api/heatmap/#cellselected) event.
 You can enable the cell selection using the [allowSelection](../api/heatmap/#allowselection) property.

 The HeatMap cells can be selected using the following interactions, as shown in the table below.